Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 "How are you?" asks Dr. Ruth Levesque, sweeping into the room and clapping her hands.
 "You're going to have some babies today!
 Are you excited?"

 The first of the twins — Brady — is head-down, ready for a normal vaginal delivery.
-But his brother Bryce is horizontal at the top of Melisa's uterus.
+But his brother, Bryce, is horizontal at the top of Melisa's uterus.

 That's one reason Melisa is a candidate for a C-section.
 Babies do not come out sideways.
 And there's another reason most doctors would never consider a vaginal delivery in Melisa's case, Levesque says.
-Four years ago, she delivered the twins' sister by Cesarean.
+Four years ago, she delivered the twins' sister by cesarean.

 "[Melisa] has a scar on her uterus," Levesque explains, "so there's a risk of uterine rupture — very rare, but there's always a possibility."